 Elevator - Going UP!

-There are a number of reasons to visit this trail but easy hiking, however, is not one of them.
-Many hikers start out along this trail that includes several miles of hard climbing because it leads to The Window, a 15' by 25' hole in a fin-like ridge that extends out from Window Peak on Pusch Ridge.
-For those who get all the way to the top, this creation of gravity and frost frames an unforgettable view of Tucson and the mountains and valleys beyond.
-For those who choose to stop at points of interest which can be reached with less effort, there are plenty of rewards as well.
+There are many reasons to visit this trail, but easy hiking is not one of them.
+Many hikers start along this trail that includes several miles of hard climbing because it leads to The Window, a 15' by 25' hole in a fin-like ridge that extends out from Window Peak on Pusch Ridge.
+For those who get to the top, this creation of gravity and frost frames an unforgettable view of Tucson and the mountains and valleys beyond.
+For those who choose to stop at points of interest that you can reach with less effort, there are plenty of rewards as well.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.